Romance of the Three Kingdoms III: Dragon of Destiny

 Romance of the Three Kingdoms III: Dragon of Destiny known as Sangokushi III in Japan, is the third in the Romance of the Three Kingdoms series of turn-based strategy games produced by Koei and based on the historical novel Romance of the Three Kingdoms.
-This version was released in Asia and North America for the PC, Super Nintendo Entertainment System and Mega Drive/Genesis.
+This version was released in Asia and North America for Windows, Super Nintendo Entertainment System and Mega Drive/Genesis.